 2. IRON DOOR SALOON

-The eclectic saloon boasts of being the oldest continuously operating saloon in California and the aged woodwork and huge iron doors are testament to this.
+First called the “Granite Store”, perhaps because the front and back walls are made of solid granite blocks, this eclectic saloon boasts of being the oldest continuously operating saloon in California.
+The aged woodwork and huge iron doors are testament to this.
 Steaks and burgers are their specialties!
 The Iron Door Saloon is absolutely worth a stop, hungry or not!